beemorris/beemorris.github.io/_pages/cv.md

 ======
 * June 2023 - Present: TELUS International AI Data Solutions
   * _Linguist Lead_
-    * Works with client teams to improve feedback for TI Linguists, and evolves and prioritizes ongoing working processes associated with client's data and annotation needs.
+    * Works with client teams at Grammarly to improve feedback for TI Linguists, and evolves and prioritizes ongoing working processes associated with client's data and annotation needs.
-    * Leads and educate a team of linguists in project-related tasks.
+    * Leads and educates a team of linguists in project-related tasks.
     * Liaises with fellow TI Linguists to train, coach, and mentor on specific client projects.
     * Contributes to NLP research and collaborates with product teams at Grammarly to annotate content and perform data quality control.
     * Provides feedback to the analytical linguists on annotation guidelines.